Key Takeaways

 However, certain aspects such as cocoon harvesting or traditional weaving by hand still exist, particularly for high-end artisanal silks.

-Also read: How is silk made?
+Also read: How is silk made ?

-Where does the mulberry tree grow?
+Where the mulberry tree grows ?

 In Europe, the mulberry grows mainly in the Mediterranean basin, for example in Italy, Spain and Greece where sericulture was prosperous in the past.